This browser is out of date.

 Diet

 You should be able to eat a regular diet soon after surgery.
-You may want to start with foods that are easy to digest (cream of wheat, cream soups, milk, yogurt, etc) and advance your diet as you can.
+You may want to start with foods that are easy to digest (cream of wheat, cream soups, milk, yogurt, etc.) and advance your diet as you can.
+If you start to feel nauseous, go back to liquids until you feel well enough to eat solid food again.
 Be sure to drink plenty of fluids.

 Prevent Constipation